CPQ Software Top Picks That Actually Makes Quoting Easy

 Stripe is fantastic for payment processing and basic billing, but it’s not a full-fledged CPQ.
 If you’re creating custom quotes, negotiating terms, or managing anything more than simple self-serve checkouts, Stripe won’t cut it.
 If you have a sales-led motion, you’re probably buying 3-4 tools to sit on top of Stripe.
 For sales teams that customize deals, they’ll need a dedicated CPQ platform to streamline quoting, enforce pricing rules, and manage approvals effectively, before the payment process even begins.

-When you're a startup between $500K and $2M ARR, every minute is precious.
+When you're a SaaS company, every minute is precious.
 We get it – you’re juggling a million things at once, and the last thing you need is a slow, complicated sales process.
 Salesbricks is built to help you close deals faster without the issue of enterprise-level systems and implementations.
 It gives you a unified quote-to-cash solution, so you can create dynamic checkout URLs with bespoke offers for each customer – allowing buyers to review, sign, and pay in one smooth, hassle-free motion.
 No more jumping between tools or losing time in back-and-forth emails and redlines.

 For founder-led teams and lean RevOps functions, Salesbricks offers all the benefits of CPQ (contract workflows, pricing rules, and professional proposals) without the administrative burden of traditional enterprise systems.
 Implementation takes just days, and you can get your first quotes out in hours with straightforward pricing models.